TanTzeWei/FED_S10266915G_S10267330A_assignment2/README.md

+**TAKE NOTE SOME OF THE PROBLEMS IN THE VIDEOS HAS BEEN RESOLVED BUT WE CANNOT RERECORD DUE TO CORS BLOCK.
+THE FUNCTIONS SOMEHOW DID NOT WORK WHEN WE DECIDED TO RECORD.**
 # MokeSell Website

 MokeSell is a consumer-to-consumer (C2C) marketplace designed exclusively for mobile phone sales.
 Whether you're looking to sell your pre-loved smartphone or find a great deal on a second-hand device, MokeSell provides a seamless and trustworthy platform for all mobile phone transactions.